 Here are the configuration steps you will need to follow:

 You should see a lock icon next to your domain name to indicate that your website is secure.
 You might have to work for some time while WordPress configures your SSL certificate and shows the lock icon.
-Meanwhile, you can work on improving your website’s look and feel.
+Meanwhile, you can work on improving your website’s look and feel as you navigate how to start your own website.

 4. Design Your Website